 - Find the terms and conditions for the offer, read them carefully, and make sure you understand them.

 - Look for who’s behind the offer.
-Just because you’re buying something online from one company doesn’t mean the offer or pop-up isn’t from someone else.
+Just because you’re buying something online from one company doesn’t mean the offer or An advertisement that pops up in a new window when you’re browsing the internet. isn’t from someone else.

 - Mark your calendar.
 If you do sign up for a free trial, make sure you have a timely reminder of when you need to cancel to avoid getting charged.

 - Look for info on how you can cancel future shipments or services.

 - Use a prepaid credit card if you are worried your credit card will be repeatedly billed.

 - Read your credit and debit card statements so you know right away if you’re being charged for something you didn’t order.

 - Research the company.
 Look online for complaints or reviews of the company’s services.

 If you have been unfairly charged, here are tips on how to fight it.